jonschlinkert/idiomatic-contributing/README.md

 - you gain the appreciation and respect of the project's maintainers and community
 - you gain valuable experience
 - you get noticed by job recruiters
-- you become more attrative to potential employers.
+- you become more attractive to potential employers.

 ### Getting familiarized with a project